 Conway Twitty was a rock/pop singer in his early days.
 It wasn't until the mid-1960s that he switched to country and became known for his sultry, romantic ballads.

-Johnny Cash was originally a rock and roll singer (and in fact was one of the earliest inductees to the Rock and Roll Hall of Fame).
-In later years, he would often say that it wasn't him that switched genres; rather, but rather the genres themselves that changed.
+Johnny Cash was originally a rock and roll singer.
+In later years, he would often say that it wasn't him that switched genres, but rather, the genres themselves that changed.
 He just kept playing the same old music.

 Martina McBride had a very neo-traditionalist sound on her 1992 debut album The Time Has Come, before adding a little more pop influence.
 Even her breakthrough hits from the mid-1990s ("My Baby Loves Me", "Independence Day", "Wild Angels", etc.) can seem like this compared to the much slicker, poppier, melismatic sound she developed as early as "A Broken Wing" in 1997.